mateojovani/feature-flag-api/README.md

 {
-    "name": "feature_foo", # Name of the feature "ratio": 0.5, # Percentage of users that should get the feature (50/50 in this case) "enabledEmails": ["bar@baz.com"], # List of emails the feature is always enabled for regardless of other criteria's "includedCountries": ["US"], # List of countries the user must be from, if empty it is enabled for all countries "excludedCountries": ["GB"], # List of countries the user cannot be from }
+    "name": "feature_foo", # Name of the feature "ratio": 0.5, # Percentage of users that should get the feature (50/50 in this case) "enabledEmails": ["bar@baz.com"], # List of emails the feature is always enabled for, regardless of other criteria "includedCountries": ["US"], # List of countries the user must be from, if empty it is enabled for all countries "excludedCountries": ["GB"], # List of countries the user must not be from }
 ```